If there’s one thing we can absolutely guarantee, it’s that every affiliate wants lots of traffic. In general, more traffic equals more money.

 Make sure everything is tightly related to the topic of the article.
 The more you add to it, the better it will rank and improve in the rankings.

 So, that’s the 80/20 affiliate SEO guide in full.

 You might be wondering where the final 20% should be spent if you really want to push things ahead in your SEO.

-In my opinion (and I stress this is my opinion based on being in this industry for a decade), the final 20% of SEO is split between building links and other advanced SEO methods.
+The final 20% of SEO is split between building links and other advanced SEO methods.

 As for whether you should spend the extra time chasing that final 20%, it’s entirely up to you.

 If you have a strong interest in SEO, and you want to further your results, it might be worth the time.

 That extra 20% push could deliver outsized results, and you’ll always be well served by learning more about this interesting art that is SEO.